 - Low protein intake also leads to increased SHBG, while fats and carbohydrates appear not to affect SHBG

 - Intensive or chronic stress results in increased SHBG

 Finally, testosterone therapy can become an issue in and of itself.
 Most dosage forms (i.e., creams, gels, patches, injectables) have a suppressing effect on the pituitary hormone output.
 Pituitary hormones stimulate testosterone production.
 So, more “topping off” may be needed because there is less of a contribution from the testosterone produced by the body.

-This newsletter is not intended to present an exhaustive review, but merely to highlight the complexity of hormone balance and hormone replenishment.
+This newsletter is not intended to present an exhaustive review of replenishing testosterone, but merely to highlight the complexity of hormone balance and hormone replenishment.
 However, well-informed individuals, along with their thoughtful and sympathetic practitioners, can still make great strides toward healthy and productive aging.